General Writing Advice

 1. Write because you enjoy writing.
 Writing takes a certain amount of passion, whether as a hobby or a profession.
 If you don’t enjoy the act itself, your style may suffer.

 2. Don’t plagiarize.

 3. Write in a conversational tone.
 It keeps things interesting, as though you were speaking to a friend.
-Oh, and there’s always a sure-fire way to accomplish this:
+How?

 7. Be your reader.
-It’s important to see your work through their eyes.
+See your work through your reader’s eyes.
 How would a reader view what you’ve written?
 What would be their first impression?
 Would your target audience understand and appreciate it?
-Also pay attention to how you feel while reading your favorite novel or blog; why do you feel that way?
-Why do you like it?

 8. Have a schedule, don’t be late.
-Whether it’s a certain time of day, a certain day of the week, or just a particular word count or page quota, having a schedule is invaluable to keeping up your motivation.
+Whether it’s a certain time of day, a certain day of the week, or just a particular word count or page quota, create a schedule to help yourself remain motivated.

 9. Have goals and benchmarks.
 While similar to maintaining a schedule, having goals, both short-term and long-term, allows you to see the road ahead.
 A certain number of articles or stories written, or a number of submissions made, will give you a target to shoot for and allow you to gauge your progress.

 10. Emulate, but do not imitate.
 Who are your favorite authors, journalists, fellow writers?
 Know what has worked for them, but do not imitate them.
 Reach for the same heights, but don’t blindly follow in their footsteps.
 Make your own.